Cashmere, Washington

 Washington Backcountry Discovery Route

-The Washington Backcountry Discovery Route (WABDR) is an overlanding route across Washington State from Oregon to British Columbia that utilizes mostly unpaved public backroads.
-The route climbs over the vast mountains and ridges of Washington’s Cascade Range.
-Four-wheel drive vehicles with high clearance or adventure motorcycles are the required vehicles for travel along this route. […]
+The Washington Backcountry Discovery Route (WABDR) is a route for adventure motorcycling and overlanding that uses mostly unpaved public backroads to cross Washington State from Oregon to British Columbia.
+The route climbs over vast mountains and ridges in Washington’s Cascade Range.
+Four-wheel drive vehicles with high clearance or adventure motorcycles are the required vehicles for […]

 Featured Mountains in Cashmere